-One way of preventing an adhesion-related bowel obstruction surgery is Clear Passage, a manual physical therapy that uses no surgery or drugs. .
-Adhesions are bands of internal scar tissue that form after a surgery, trauma, infection or inflammation; there is no way of preventing adhesion formation as the body heals from these events.
+One way of preventing an adhesion-related bowel obstruction surgery is Clear Passage, a manual physical therapy that uses no surgery or drugs.
+Adhesions are bands of internal scar tissue that form after surgery, trauma, infection, or inflammation; there is no way of preventing adhesion formation as the body heals from these events.
 Clearing an existing obstruction and preventing re-obstruction requires decreasing the adhesions.

 You should seek immediate medical care as soon as you begin experiencing symptoms of an obstruction.
 There are also steps you can take, in conjunction with the care provided by your medical team, to manage a partial obstruction and reduce your chances of developing a complete obstruction.